k-mchp/d21-wand/README.md

 | :--: |
 | Thumb and index finger grip |

-The supported gestures are listed below (described from user's point of view):

-- Figure Eight - Move the board in a figure eight pattern, starting the gesture from the top of the eight and going left (counterclockwise) at a slow to moderate speed
-- Up-down - Move board up and down continuously at a moderate speed
-- Wave - Wave the board side to side at a moderate speed as if you were greeting someone
-- Wheel - Move the board in a clockwise circle (or wheel) continuously, at a moderate speed

-Also see the GIF at the top of this document for further reference.

 ## Firmware Benchmark
 Measured with the ICM42688 sensor configuration, ``-O2`` level compiler optimizations, and 48MHz clock